-Counseling Victims of Sexual Abuse in Georgia
+Counseling Victims of Sexual Abuse and Acts of Violence in Georgia

 Our retreats are designed in such a way that the participants receive two hours of group counseling in the morning and two hours of group counseling in the evening.
 In addition, they will receive recreational "play" therapy, confidence building and body image therapy, "finding your voice" drills, spiritual healing and educational materials to take home.

 Currently, all retreats are held in Blue Ridge, Georgia.
 We will continue to rent large cabins/homes near the Sandy Bottom Canoe Launch area until we have acquired donated property that would be appropriate to build Racheal's Rest a permanent eight to ten-bedroom retreat center.

 Racheal was 17 and the youngest member ever to join Dr. Karen McDonald's women's group.
 She introduced herself by explaining that her parents misspelled her name.
 Karen tried to be encouraging by pointing out that the last part of her name spells "HEAL."
 She responded, "That's true.
 But the middle of my name spells "ACHE."

 Just as all survivors do, Racheal did ache in ways most people can never understand.
 The long lasting consequences of abuse may never be fully conquered.
 "I just wish I could rest," was Racheal's constant refrain.
 She loved our retreats and said that was the only place she found a respite from her spinning thoughts and sleepless nights.
 Karen promised Racheal that when she was able, she would build a place where survivors could come together to share their stories and find strength in each other.